The Complete Guide to Finding Bass in Any Season

 Pre-Spawn: The First Movement

-When water temperatures climb into the mid-50s, bass begin staging near spawning areas.
-Look for them on secondary points, channel swings, and gradual transitions from deep to shallow water.
-They’re feeding heavily, building energy reserves for the spawn ahead.
+Water temps climb into the mid-50s and bass start staging near spawning areas.
+Look for them on secondary points, channel swings, and transitions from deep to shallow.
+They’re building energy reserves and eating aggressively.
+This is legitimately some of the best fishing of the year for big ones.

-Target areas where bass can access shallow flats quickly.
-Creek channels that run near spawning bays concentrate fish like highways.
-Work these transition zones slowly with jerkbaits, suspending swimbaits, and slow-rolled spinnerbaits.
+Key areas connect deep water to shallow flats.
+Creek channels running near spawning bays funnel fish like highways.
+Work these transitions slowly — jerkbaits, suspending swimbaits, slow-rolled spinnerbaits.
+Match aggression to temperature.

 Spawn: Shallow and Vulnerable

 North-facing banks warm faster in spring.
-Shallow pockets with dark bottom absorb heat and often produce the first spawners.
-Patience is critical during this phase.
-Bed fishing requires slow, methodical presentations.
+Shallow pockets with dark bottoms absorb heat and produce the first spawners.
+If you’re going to fish the spawn, patience is mandatory.
+Slow, methodical presentations.
+But some anglers — myself included on certain days — just walk past visible beds.
+Your call.

 Post-Spawn: Recovery Period